I was first acquainted with Design Thinking Principles (originally from

 After creating their prototype (the first version of the product), Design Thinking practitioners are encouraged to get targeted feedback about their design.
 They will approach potential users of their product or service, get them to try using the prototype and obtain feedback about it.
 The feedback can be attained through interviews, surveys, and focus group discussions, just to name a few.
 Feedback is thus viewed positively and as a means to improve the design of the product further.

 In a similar fashion, children should be receptive to feedback and view feedback as a means of improving themselves and their creations.
 They should also be taught how to seek feedback rather than waiting for it to fall into their hands.

 4. Inculcating the Habit of Refinement

-After testing their prototype and gaining sufficient feedback, the creation can undergo multiple “iterations” (repetitions of the Design Thinking process to reach a desired goal) in order to be refined and improved upon.
-A real life example of how a company produces multiple iterations of a product would be how Apple refines and modifies the design and features of its iPhone every time a new version of it is launched.
+After testing their prototype and gaining sufficient feedback, the creation can undergo multiple "iterations" (repetitions of the Design Thinking process to reach the desired goal) in order to be refined and improved upon.
+A real-life example of how a company produces multiple iterations of a product would be how Apple refines and modifies the design and features of its iPhone every time a new version of it is launched.

 Therefore, when attempting to solve real problems, it is important for children to realise that it cannot be done with just one attempt, but instead, they have to persevere and go through the process of refinement multiple times, if necessary, to make the best version of their product or solution.
 There is ALWAYS room for improvement.